 12. Sphinx hunting

-It might seem strange, but there lots of sphynxes in St Petersburg, and they are quite far from each other.
-The most famous ones are on the University Embankment not far from the Menshikov Palace.
+It might seem strange, but there are lots of sphynxes in St Petersburg, and they are quite far from each other.
+The most famous ones are on the University Embankment not far from Menshikov Palace.
 The other four are on the Egyptian Bridge of the Fontanka River.
-Then there is a pair of them in the inner yard of the Stroganov Palace.
+Then there is a pair of them in the inner yard of Stroganov Palace.
 Happy hunting! 🙂

 If you didn’t know it, St Petersburg had been the capital of the Russian Empire for many years, so it is quite natural that all rich and influential people had their mansions in the city.
 Now you have the opportunity to visit these palaces and see all the lavish interiors that money could buy.
 If you are interested, you might want to consider going to Menshikov Palace, Marble Palace and Stroganov Palace.